C2DH/ranketwo-submissions/lessons/drafts/data.md

 https://json-schema.org/learn

-After reading [what is a schema](https://json-schema.org/understanding-json-schema/about), try to imagine in which case you might need to write your own schema and in which case you should better rely on the official JSON schema (or another schema used by a large community.
+After reading [what is a schema](https://json-schema.org/understanding-json-schema/about), try to imagine in which case you might need to write your own schema and in which case you should better rely on the official JSON schema (or another schema used by a large community).

 For historians and humanists it is wise to use a schema that is established by many others.
 However, you can of course write your own schema.
 For a comprehensive tutorial, see [here](https://json-schema.org/learn).
-If you're lazy, you might as well use one of the many
+If you're lazy, you might as well use one of the many online schema generators listed in the reading suggestions below.

 ### 5.e Critiquing data formats